codeclimate/javascript-test-reporter/README.md

           $ npm install -g codeclimate-test-reporter

-1. Specifying your repo token as an environment variable, pipe lcov coverage data to the codeclimate npm script.
+1. Specifying your repo token as an environment variable, send lcov coverage data to the codeclimate npm script.

       For example, if your coverage data resides in a "lcov.info" file:

-          CODECLIMATE_REPO_TOKEN=ABCD11110000000 cat lcov.info | codeclimate
+          CODECLIMATE_REPO_TOKEN=ABCD11110000000 codeclimate < lcov.info

 The `CODECLIMATE_REPO_TOKEN` value is provided after you add your repo to your Code Climate account by clicking on "Setup Test Coverage" on the right hand side of your feed.